yumeng5/Spherical-Text-Embedding/README.md

 # Spherical Text Embedding

 The source code used for Spherical Text Embedding, published in NeurIPS 2019.
+The code structure (especially file reading and saving functions) is adapted from the [Word2Vec implementation](https://github.com/tmikolov/word2vec).

 ## Requirements